AhmedAchraf2001/Automotive-radar-object-detection/README.md

 </br>

 > [!NOTE]
-> Full implementation is kept private.
+> Full implementation is kept private, But you can look up at data preprocessing, visualization and model preformance attached in [Source/automotive-radar-object-detection.ipynb](https://github.com/AhmedAchraf2001/Automotive-radar-object-detection/blob/main/Source/automotive-radar-object-detection.ipynb) file.

 ### ADAS - Advanced Driver Assistance Systems to obtain information from the environment.
 These systems are based on
-1. Camera
-2. Lidar
-3. Radar
-4. Ultrasound
+1. Camera 2.
+Lidar 3.
+Radar 4.
+Ultrasound

 ### Why radar compared to cameras and lidars?